 Savannah Knoop is a New York-based artist who insights strategies of permission through writing, performance, and object-making.
 In 2001, Savannah Knoop founded the clothing line Tinc, which ran until 2009, with creative partner Parachati Pattajotti.
-From 2009-2016 they co-hosted the monthly queer audio-visual party WOAHMONE.
+From 2009-2016 Knoop co-hosted the monthly queer audio-visual party WOAHMONE.
 They received their BA at at CunyBa under the mentorship of Vito Acconci, and their MFA at Virginia Common Wealth University in Sculpture+ Extended Media.
-They have shown and performed at the Whitney, the ICA Philly, Sculpture Center, Movement Research, VCU, Alfred University, Yale, CAVEDetroit, and ACP in Los Angeles.
+They have shown and performed at the Whitney,MoMA, the ICA Philly, Movement Research, Essex Flowers Gallery, and ACP in Los Angeles.
 In 2007, they published the memoir titled "Girl Boy Girl: How I Became JT LeRoy" (Amy Scholder, Seven Stories Press) cataloguing their experiences of playing their sister in law's writing persona and avatar JT Leroy.
-In 2018 it was made into the major motion picture "Jeremiah Terminator Leroy" co-written, and co-executive produced by Savannah and director Justin Kelly, starring Kristen Stewart and Laura Dern.
+With director Justin Kelly, they adapted it into a feature length film starring Kristen Stewart and Laura Dern.
 Savannah has studied dance and martial arts for over twenty years.
 They are currently a purple belt in Brazilian JiuJitsu under Marcelo Garcia.